emberjs/rfcs/text/0000-router-service.md

 ## Generic dynamically-scoped variables may be too powerful

 They let you do spooky-action-at-a-distance stuff.
-We could instad choose to implement single-purpose methods like `(get-route-info)` and `{{#with-route-info someValue}}` that would solve the routing case without opening the door to arbitrary user-defined ones.
+We could instead choose to implement single-purpose methods like `(get-route-info)` and `{{#with-route-info someValue}}` that would solve the routing case without opening the door to arbitrary user-defined ones.